emily1618/Data-Portfolio/CHEATSHEET/README.md

            AND primary_poc NOT LIKE '%eana%');```
   - ABOVE IS NOT THE SAME!!!

-- INNER join result may be the same if flip the table on a LEFT join
+INNER join result may be the same if flip the table on a LEFT join.

-- If you have two or more columns in your SELECT that have the same name after the table name such as accounts.name and sales_reps.name you will need to alias them.
+If you have two or more columns in your SELECT that have the same name after the table name such as accounts.name and sales_reps.name you will need to alias them.
 Otherwise it will only show one of the columns.
 You can alias them like accounts.name AS AcountName, sales_rep.name AS SalesRepName

-- UNION and UNION ALL, CROSS JOIN, and the tricky SELF JOIN.
+UNION and UNION ALL, CROSS JOIN, and the tricky SELF JOIN.